Interviews with people building the Next Generation Internet

 Neuropil-DHT is an opinionated solution how security and privacy by design networks should be build.

-robur collective - MirageVPNT
+robur collective - MirageVPN

 The locked-in apps and multinational corporations that have access to your data.
-We strive for a more decentralised Internet.
+We strive for a more decentralised internet.

 By developing a VPN service, we have, apart from already established web services and DNS servers, another leg of what you can run as a MirageOS unikernel :).